-Furthermore, the exact values of the entrainment parameter in the inner crust are still matter of debate.
-Apart from calculation based on the effects of band structure on the effective neutron superfluid density in the crust \citep{CC05,chamel2012}, other alternative estimates have been proposed, which include hydrodynamical approaches \citep{martinurban2016} or Bragg scattering in a disordered crustal lattice \citep{sauls+2020}, both of which yield milder entrainment effects in the crust.
-According to the analysis of \citet{wantanabe17}, the effects of band structure -- that should lead to strong entrainment and to a smaller value of $I_v$ -- are suppressed when the pairing gap is of order or greater than the strength of the crustal lattice potential -- see the discussion in \citet{chamel_entr_rev}.
-In all these cases, the reduction of the neutron superfluid density would be less than estimated on the basis of band theory calculations and, consequently, it may be premature to rule out models of glitches based on superfluidity in the crust alone.
+Furthermore, the exact values of the entrainment parameter in the inner crust are still a matter of debate.
+Apart from calculations based on the effects of band structure on the effective neutron superfluid density in the crust \cite{CC05,chamel2012}, other alternative estimates have been proposed, which include hydrodynamical approaches \cite{martinurban2016} or scattering in a disordered crustal lattice \cite{sauls+2020}, both of which yield milder entrainment effects in the crust.
+Moreover, the effects of band structure -- that should lead to strong entrainment and a smaller value of $I_v$ -- are suppressed when the pairing gap is of order or greater than the strength of the crustal lattice potential, possibly reducing the entrainment in some layers of the inner crust \cite{wantanabe17}.
+However, the importance of this and other effects need further investigation, and a contained summary of the current issues regarding entrainment in the inner crust and core can be found in the review of \citet{chamel_entr_rev}.
+In all these cases, the reduction of the neutron superfluid density would be less than estimated on the basis of band theory calculations.
+Therefore, it may be premature to rule out models of glitches where pinning occurs only in the crust.

 Finally, different ways of estimating the activity parameter yield different values for the uncertainty of this parameter.
-For example, dropping the homoscedasticity hypothesis for the cumulative glitch amplitude data that define the glitch activity gives rise to larger uncertainties, see Fig.~\ref{fig:thecrust} and \citep{montoli_universe}.
+For example, dropping the homoscedasticity hypothesis for the cumulative glitch amplitude data that define the glitch activity gives rise to larger uncertainties, see Fig.~\ref{fig:thecrust} and \cite{montoli_universe}.